coreos/docs/etcd/getting-started-with-etcd.md

 Container Linux's `etcd-member.service` systemd unit knows how to fetch and run the current etcd v3.x container image, providing etcd v3 without requiring the binary to be present in every default OS installation.

 To enable the etcd v3 service, first ensure that `etcd2.service` is disabled.
+To upgrade an existing etcd v2 cluster rather than deploy a new one, start with the [etcd v2 to v3 upgrade doc][etcd-v3-upgrade].

 ```
 $ systemctl disable etcd2.service